MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/index.md

 ## Look up error messages on the web from the Console

 Search the web for your **Console** error strings, right from within DevTools.
-In the **Console**, an error message has a **Search for this message on the Web** button, shown as a magnifying glass.
+In the **Console**, many error messages have a **Search for this message on the Web** button, shown as a magnifying glass.
 When you select the **Search for this message on the Web** button, a new tab opens in the browser and shows search results for the error string.

 :::image type="complex" source="../media/search-console-icon.msft.png" alt-text="The 'Search for this message on the Web' button on an error message in the **Console**" lightbox="../media/search-console-icon.msft.png":::
    The **Search for this message on the Web** button on an error message in the **Console**